DevSpen/scam-links/README.md

 # 🔗 Scam Links
-**Collection of phishing and malicious links that focuses on Steam and Discord scams.**
+**A collection of phishing and malicious links that focuses on Steam and Discord scams.**

 | File | Description |
 | :--- | :--- |